AliQambari/BatchFileRecorder/README.md

 AudioData web app is based of Flask framework and Dropbox API used for ML models data gathering.
-This project is insppired by Google Open Speech web app, but Heroku compatible.
+This project is inspired by Google Open Speech web app, but now Heroku compatible.
 Also thanks to Dropbox API, there's no need to any other storage for data being uploaded.
+(The former web app developed by Google team forced US to use google cloud API)
 + The problem of short term Dropbox tokens is solved with a refresh token!